University Radio Nottingham: Stunts

 Steve Doran accomplished a 40-hour continuous broadcast in November 2005 for Children in Need.
 In 2016, four teams walked 50 miles in under 24 hours in aid of Sport Relief.

 During December 2020, presenters George Scotland and Damian Stephen attempted to get Russ Abbot's novelty track 'Atmosphere' to Christmas number 1, gaining endorsements from Paul Chuckle, Scott Muslin and Alistair Griffin.
 All proceeds were to go to charity with Abbot and his family fully behind the campaign.

 Famous alumni

 The former head of music for URN presented BBC 6 Music's weekly chart show.
 Philippa Treverton-Jones graduated in 2007.
+She is now a TV producer.

 Another former presenter on the station; Ian Chaloner is the current producer of the Greg James Show on BBC Radio 1.
 Katie Baxter was a previous member of URN and now produces the Happy Hour Podcast.
 Rob Howard was another former presents; he now hosts Capital (radio network) Breakfasts.